-Pepperstone is a popular online broker, that was founded in 2010.
-They are licensed and regulated by ASIC Australia, FCA in United Kingdom and DFSA in the United Arab Emirates.
+Pepperstone is a very popular multi asset broker, that was founded in 2010.
+They are licensed and regulated by; BaFin Germany, ASIC Australia, FCA United Kingdom and the DFSA in United Arab Emirates.

 For complaints and withdrawal problems, read this.